 - Printable format materials

 - Resources and Links

 You cannot enrol in this unit if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 No special requirements

 This subject provides an introduction to language, literacy and literature in the primary school, including the centrality of these strands of English to living and learning.
-Effective teaching of language, literature and literacy rests upon theoretical understanding and practical appreciation of the roles of language and languages in all socio-cultural contents.
+Effective teaching of language, literacy and literature rests upon theoretical understanding and practical appreciation of the functions of language and literacy in sociocultural contexts.
 The modes, textual varieties, purposes and functions of English are emphasised as students develop confidence in their own professional literacy, especially in relation to writing and multimodal forms.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.